-The scores to be used are as follows:2
+The scores to be used are as follows:

-Numeric score Word value Explanation 6 Exceptional The application addresses all relevant aspects of the criterion comprehensively and in an exemplary manner.
-There are no shortcomings whatsoever.
+Numeric Word value Explanation score The application addresses all relevant aspects of the criterion comprehensively and in an exemplary manner.
+There are no 6 Exceptional shortcomings whatsoever.
 This score is reserved for the very best elements of applications and will be used very sparingly.
 5.5 At the top end of 'Excellent'.
-5 Excellent The application addresses all relevant aspects of the criterion convincingly and successfully.
-It provides all the information and evidence needed, and there are no concerns or areas of weakness.
+The application addresses all relevant aspects of the criterion convincingly and successfully.
+It provides all the information and 5 Excellent evidence needed, and there are no concerns or areas of weakness.
 4.5 At the top end of 'Very good'.
-4 Very good The application addresses the criterion very well.
-It gives clear information on the evidence needed.
+The application addresses the criterion very well.
+It gives clear Very good information on the evidence needed.
 Any concerns or areas of weakness are minor.
 3.5 At the top end of 'Good'.
-3 Good The application addresses the criterion well, although some improvements could be made.
-It gives information on nearly all of the evidence needed, although there are some gaps.
+The application addresses the criterion well, although some improvements could be made.
+It gives information on nearly all 3 Good of the evidence needed, although there are some gaps.

-2 These explanations have been adapted from the EU's Creative Europe Cultural Projects Assessment Guide.
+&lt;sup>2 These explanations have been adapted from the EU's Creative Europe Cultural Projects Assessment Guide.